-Clients in the wireless network that are on standby do not reliably answer the ARP requests from other network stations.
+In order for this feature to work, it is necessary to enable IGMP snooping on the device and to configure it correctly.
+The device uses IGMP snooping to determine which client should receive which multicast stream.
+This ensures that the appropriate target clients or addresses are available for the multicast conversion.
+ARP-Handling Clients in the wireless network that are on standby do not reliably answer the ARP requests from other network stations.
 If "ARP handling" is activated, the access point takes over this task and answers the ARP requests on behalf of stations that are on standby.
 In large networks, this means more efficient use is made of the medium time because ARP queries and responses no longer have to be sent to the WLAN client, but are instead answered by the access point.

-The LCOS LX access point identifies the IP address / MAC address assignment from the DHCP messages that are exchanged between the WLAN client and the DHCP server.
+The LCOS LX access point determines the assignment between IP address and MAC address from the DHCP messages that are either exchanged between WLAN client and DHCP server or ARP requests of the connected WLAN clients are evaluated or ARP requests from the connected WLAN clients, so-called gratuitous ARP requests or ARP replies are evaluated.
 If the assignment is known, ARP requests are answered by the access point and no longer forwarded to the client.